The plan to responsibly resume play for your local leagues is emerging as follows due to COVID-19:

 - Golf lessons/instructions at each practice

-- Discounted golf fees & driving range balls at Finkbine Golf Course during season
+- Discounted golf fees & daily range balls at Finkbine Golf Course during season

 - $30 (includes cart) after 2pm for Junior League Player & Family (everyday)